Dimakoua/dailypick/content/blog/posts/2025-06-11-how-fair-decision-tools-revolutionize-team-dynamics.md

 While sometimes humorous, relying on reluctant volunteers or the same go-to individuals can lead to resentment, burnout, and a sense of unfairness within a team.
 But what if there was a better, more equitable, and even *fun* way to make these small (and sometimes big) team decisions?

 Enter the world of fair decision tools.
 At Daily Pick, we believe that introducing impartiality and a touch of gamification can transform how your team approaches these everyday choices.
+We’ve seen distributed teams pair these selectors with the async playbook from [Supercharge Async Stand-ups with Slack + Daily Pick](/blog/supercharge-async-standups-with-slack-and-daily-pick/) so everyone participates even when they’re not in the same timezone.

 ## The Problem with "Organic" Decision Making